Silence Burns: The Futility of Suppressed Grief

 I tried to remain silent to avoid sin, but my heart burned until I spoke; Lord, remind me that my life is a mere handbreadth and all my rushing about is but a shadow.

-1 I said, “I will watch my ways, so that I don’t sin with my tongue.
-I will keep my mouth with a bridle while the wicked is before me.”
+1 I said, “I will watch my ways so that I will not sin with my tongue; I will guard my mouth with a muzzle as long as the wicked are present.”

-2 I was mute with silence.
-I held my peace, even from good.
-My sorrow was stirred.
+2 I was speechless and still; I remained silent, even from speaking good, and my sorrow was stirred.

-3 My heart was hot within me.
-While I meditated, the fire burned.
-I spoke with my tongue:
+3 My heart grew hot within me; as I mused, the fire burned.
+Then I spoke with my tongue:

-4 “Yahweh, show me my end, what is the measure of my days.
-Let me know how frail I am.
+4 “Show me, O LORD, my end and the measure of my days.
+Let me know how fleeting my life is.

 I tried to remain silent to avoid sin, but my heart burned until I spoke; Lord, remind me that my life is a mere handbreadth and all my rushing about is but a shadow.